 On a scale of one to 10, with 10 being “very important”, at Siemens, family-friendly benefits are rated a 10.
-The German electronics manufacturing company recognises that family is a huge part of its employees’ lives, be it with family or elderly parents.
+The German technology company recognises that family is a huge part of its employees’ lives, be it with family or elderly parents.

 Michael Haberzettl, head of HR for ASEAN at Siemens, believes that if the company is able to help employees look after their families better, it will also reap the rewards of having happier, less stressed-out and more committed employees.